leamas/ddupdate/README.md

   - Before writing the plugin, make tests with wget or curl to make sure how the api works.
 Essential step, this one.

-  - Each plugin must contain a main class derived from IpPlugin or UpdatePlugin.
+  - Each plugin must live in a file with a unique name.
+It must contain a main class derived from IpPlugin or UpdatePlugin.
 The class docstring is the *help <plugin>* documentation.

   - The class ```_name``` property is the official name of the plugin, must be unique. ```_oneliner``` is indeed the short summary displayed by